luchavez-technologies/lazybox/README.md

 ./up.sh some-custom-container
 ```

-If everything works , you should be able to see this... ✨
+If everything works, you should be able to see this... ✨

 ![./up.sh](./images/devilbox-up.png)